Laura-Tavares/100_Days_of_Code/Tkinter/Lesson2.md

-## Part 2 - Buttons, Entry and Setting Components Options
+## Lesson 2 - Buttons, Entry and Setting Components Options

 **Creating a button**